-In compliance with the Drug-Free Schools and Communities Act, it is a violation for students to:
+It is a violation of the Substance Abuse Policy to:

-- A. Possess, provide to any other person by sale or otherwise, use, or be under the influence of any substance which is or contains:
+A. Possess, provide to any other person by sale or otherwise, or use, or be under the influence of any substance which is or contains:

-- (1) tobacco (any form)
+1. Tobacco (any form) 7.
+A depressant

-- (2) alcohol

-- (3) marijuana

-- (4) stimulant including caffeine based pills and phenylpropanolamine (PPA)

-- (5) intoxicant

-- (6) narcotic drug

-- (7) depressant

-- (8) hallucinogen

-- (9) controlled substance

-- (10)prescription drugs
+2. Alcohol 8.
+Hallucinogen

+3. Marijuana 9.
+Controlled substance

+4. Stimulant including caffeine-based pills 10.
+Prescription drugs

-(11) synthetic, and/or look-alike substances
+and phenylpropandolamine (PPA) 11.
+Synthetic, and/or look-alike substances

+5. An intoxicant

+6. A narcotic drug

-Use of medication by a student prescribed by a medical doctor, a dentist, or other health care provide authorized by law to prescribe medication for that student, does not violate this rule.
-Please see medication policy.
+Use of medication by a student prescribed by a medical doctor, a dentist or other health care provider authorized by law to prescribe medication for that student, does not violate this rule.
+However, in order for any medication to be taken by a student, written instructions from the health care provider or written permission from a parent or guardian is required.
+This includes over-the-counter medications such as aspirin or cough medicine.6

-Any student who is unsure if possession, use, or providing another person with any particular medicine or substance would violate this rule should contact the principal's office before possessing, using, or providing the medication or substance.
+Any student who is unsure if possession, use or providing another person with any particular medicine or substance would violate this rule should contact the administrative office before possessing, using or providing the medication or substance.

-- B. Possess or provide to any person anything used or designed to be used primarily for the storage, processing, delivery, or consumption of: - (1) alcohol (2) marijuana (3) stimulants (4)intoxicants (5) narcotics (6) depressants - (7) hallucinogens (8) tobacco (any form) - (9) controlled substance (10) prescription drugs (11) drug paraphernalia (12) substance used for huffing. - Examples of things which are not to be possessed or provided to another person include: (a) pipes (b) rolling papers (c) clips, etc. - C. No student may provide or transmit, by sale or otherwise, any substance which he/she represents to be a narcotic drug, hallucinogenic drug, amphetamine, barbiturate, marijuana, alcoholic beverage, stimulant, depressant, or intoxicant of any kind. - D. No student may possess or use any substance which the student has reason to believe is, or which has been represented to him/her as, a narcotic drug (including tobacco or look-alikes), hallucinogenic drug, amphetamine, barbiturate, marijuana, alcoholic beverage, stimulant, depressant, or intoxicant of any kind. - E. Violation of this policy will result in disciplinary - F. Students who are caught having tobacco on school property will be required to attend a Tobacco Education Group (TEG) in lieu of suspension. - G. Depending on the violation, a student may be recommended to a substance abuse education program at the parent's expense.

-Building administrators will report a violation, in writing, to the appropriate law enforcement agency.
+B. Possess or provide to any person anything used or designed to be used primarily for the storage, processing, delivery or consumption of:

+1. alcohol 5. narcotics 9. controlled substance 2. marijuana 6. depressants 10. prescription drugs 3. stimulants 7. hallucinogens 11. drug paraphernalia 4. intoxicants 8. tobacco (any form) 12. substance used for huffing

+Examples of things which are not to be possessed or provided to another person include: (a) pipes, (b) rolling papers, and (c) clips.

+- C. No student may provide or transmit, by sale or otherwise, any substance which she/he represents to be a narcotic drug, hallucinogenic drug, amphetamine, barbiturate, marijuana, alcoholic beverage, stimulant, depressant, or intoxicant of any kind. - D. No student may possess or use any substance which the student has reason to believe is, or which has been represented to her/him as, a narcotic drug, (including tobacco or look-alikes), hallucinogenic drug, amphetamine, barbiturate, marijuana, alcoholic beverage, stimulant, depressant, or intoxicant of any kind. - E. The principal or the principal designee reserves the right to administer a breathalyzer test at school or at any school sponsored activity.
+If a student refuses to comply, local authorities may be called. - F. Students who are caught having tobacco on school property will be required to attend a Tobacco Education Group (TEG) in lieu of suspension. - G. Depending on the violation, a student may be recommended to a substance abuse education program at the parent's expense. - Building administrators will report a violation in writing to the appropriate law enforcement agency.